MinecraftForge/Documentation/docs/blocks/interaction.md

 super.onBlockHarvested(worldIn, pos, state, player);
 ```

-The **TNT Block** overrides this method to cause it's explosion when a player destroys it.
+The `TNTBlock` overrides this method to cause it's explosion when a player destroys it.
 This method is used by extended pistons; since an extended piston is made up of two blocks. (the extended head and the base)
-The **PistonMoving Block** makes use of this method to destroy the base block when the PistonMoving block is destroyed.
+The `PistonHeadBlock` makes use of this method to destroy the base block when the `PistonHeadBlock` is destroyed.

 Entity Collision